 Capital Gain Tax on Sale of Urban Agricultural Land (non-rural area)

-If Land is held for more than 36 months more than 24 months (w.e.f.
+If Land is held for more than 24 months (w.e.f.
 FY 2017-18 / AY 2018-19) then that Asset is treated as Long Term Capital Asset.
 You will make either Long Term Capital Gain (LTCG) or Long Term Capital Loss (LTCL) on that investment.
 Long term capital gains on Agricultural land is taxed at 20%.
 (Read : ‘How to calculate Capital Gains on sale of Land?‘)

-How do I save Capital Gains tax on sale of Urban Agricultural Land AY 2021-22?
+How do I save Capital Gains tax on sale of Urban Agricultural Land AY 2024-25?

 You can claim below deductions to lower the tax liability on capital gains of sale of Agricultural land;